theJaxon/unlocker/readme.txt

 (MSoK) for all the testing and support.

 Thanks also to Sam B for finding the solution for ESXi 6 and helping me with debugging expertise.
-Sam also wrote the code for patching ESXi ELF files.
-He also modified the unlocker code to run on Python 3 in the ESXi 6.5 environment.
+Sam also wrote the code for patching ESXi ELF files and modified the unlocker code to run on Python 3 in the ESXi 6.5 environment.